Burks scores 29 as Warriors end skid with win over Grizzlies

 MEMPHIS, Tenn.
-(AP)With Alec Burks leading the offense, the Golden State Warriors finally put together a team effort to end their seven-game slide.

-Burks scored a season-high 29 points, Glenn Robinson III added 20 and the Warriors beat the Memphis Grizzlies 114-95 on Tuesday night.
+(AP)Alec Burks scored a season-high 29 points, Glenn Robinson III added 20 and the Golden State Warriors snapped a seven-game losing streak with a commanding 114-95 victory over the Memphis Grizzlies on Tuesday night.

-”We’ve been competing, and I think this is probably one of the first games in a little while that we’ve put a full game together,” said Marquese Chriss, later adding: ”I’m just happy we won to be honest.
-I could have not scored, and we had won, I’d have been all right.
-I think tonight was just fun for everybody.”

-Chriss and Eric Paschall each had 17 points for the Warriors.
+Marquese Chriss and Eric Paschall added 17 points apiece for the Warriors.
 Draymond Green was just short of his 24th career triple-double with eight points, 10 rebounds and 11 assists.

 Rookie Ja Morant scored 20 points for Memphis, while Dillon Brooks finished with 18.
 Brandon Clarke added 17 and Jae Crowder had 15 points along with 11 rebounds as Memphis lost its second straight.

-”We started putting stops together,” Green said. ”Once we started putting stops together, we were able to get out and get some buckets in transition.
-Get the game in our pace.
-When you are putting three, four stops in a row together, you are able to open the lead up.”

-Memphis got the deficit to single digits late in the third quarter for the only time in the second half, but Golden State never let the Grizzlies threaten in the fourth.
-The second-quarter onslaught left Memphis coach Taylor Jenkins talking in the same terms as he did in Sunday’s 131-114 loss to Denver: opponents hungry for a win, setting the tone early, then taking the game to another level, a level Memphis couldn’t match.
+Memphis got the deficit to single digits at one point late in the third quarter, but Golden State never let the Grizzlies threaten in the fourth.

-”We started missing shots, and they were getting out and running on us,” Jenkins said. ”But I felt like they played at a different level than us.”

-For the Warriors, that ”level” represented the first win since Nov.
-14 against Portland.
+The Warriors built their 61-46 halftime lead behind Memphis’ poor shooting and poor defense.
+Much like its blowout loss to Denver on Sunday, Memphis’ problems were evident in the second quarter when Golden State outscored the Grizzlies 26-4 to open the frame.

+The Warriors shots 51% for the half, while holding Memphis to 36%.

 TIP-INS